Daplixo/Adventure-time/README.md

 -> Okay so learnt some bash and implemented it in a seperate file inside the this repository.

+### On November 20th
+-> Could not do anything today, just studied for my exam which is tomorrow.

 # Thank you